Tipped Employees Are Protected

 One way the tip credit may be invalid is where employers do not properly inform their employees about taking a “tip credit” before they start deducting the tip credit from all work hours.
 To properly inform their employees, an employer must adequately explain the “tip credit” concept; if your employer did not explain the tip “credit,” you may be entitled to the amount your employer deducted as a tip credit for each hour improperly paid.
 Click the link to complete the on-line questionnaire, and an attorney will promptly contact you to discuss whether you were unlawfully denied your wages.

-You also may be entitled to recoup the tip credit your employer deducted from your wages if your employer permitted an improper “tip pool” for their tipped employees or require tipped employees to “tip out” employees who do not regularly and customarily receive tips.
+You also may be entitled to recoup the tips your employer deducted from your wages if your employer permitted an improper “tip pool” for their tipped employees or required tipped employees to “tip out” employees who do not regularly and customarily receive tips.

 |Date Work Performed||Florida Minimum Wage|